ivpn/ivpn.net/src/content/pages/knowledgebase/ios/v2ray.md

 ## Limitations and known issues

-* V2Ray does not work on cellular network
+* V2Ray does not work on mobile networks
 * When switching WiFi networks, VPN needs to be manually reconnected
 * Before connecting VPN + V2Ray, VPN without V2Ray needs to be connected; app does this automatically when V2Ray is enabled
+* App might fail to connect in the following cases:
+  * When using MultiHop
-* App might fail to connect when using MultiHop, changing servers while connected, switching QUIC and TCP while connected
+  * When changing servers while the VPN is connected
+  * When switching QUIC and TCP protocols while connected